railwhale/CROSfetch/README.md

-# Notfetch
+# CROSfetch
-My clone of neofetch (github/dylanaraps/neofetch).
+My clone of neofetch, made for chrome os (github/dylanaraps/neofetch).
 Mostly to learn more bash.

 ## Info Given: